jspinak/brobot/docs/docs/03-core-library/action-config/09-conditional-actions.md

     .perform(action);
 ```

-See the [Migration Guide](./12-migration-guide.md) for comprehensive migration instructions.
+See the [Upgrading to Latest](../migration/upgrading-to-latest.md) guide for comprehensive migration instructions.

 ## Next Steps